akebu6/ML-Depression-Detection/README.md

 # FYP
-> This is a repo for my senior final year project
+> This is a repo for my ML project about detecting depression using CNN and XGBoost

 # About
 This is an ML project whose tech stack is still under review and shall be constantly updated whenever more info concerning the project have been found